lucgr/RepoScope/README.md

-# MultiRepoHub: Unified PR Viewer Extension
+# MultiRepoHub: Unified PR Viewer and Virtual Monorepo Workspace Creator Extension

-A Chrome extension for viewing and managing related Pull Requests across multiple GitLab repositories, streamlining development workflows for multi-repository architecture systems.
+A Chrome extension for viewing and managing related Pull Requests across multiple GitLab repositories, and streamlining development workflows for multi-repository architecture systems.

 ## Overview

-MultiRepoHub solves the challenge of managing code changes across multiple repositories by providing a unified interface for tracking, approving, and monitoring related Pull Requests.
-It integrates directly into GitLab's UI and provides powerful virtual workspace capabilities for multi-repository development.
+MultiRepoHub solves the challenge of managing code changes across multiple repositories by providing a unified interface for tracking, approving, and monitoring related Pull Requests and creating workspaces to simulate the development environment of a monorepo.
+It integrates directly into GitLab's UI and provides virtual workspace capabilities for multi-repository development.

 ## Detailed Usage Guide